GustafEnebog/sheldon/README.md

 INTRODUCTION
 </span>

 **Sheldon** is a Learning Managment System (LMS) app for Educational Institutions.
-Where a teachers can place course content in a pre-made course template that the students can access.
+Where a teachers can place course content in a pre-made course template the students can access.

 Special attention has been given to the UX of the app given special care to give the student a good overview and easy navigation of the course content so that the student can keep situtional awareness through out the course and not feel overwhelmed or lost!